Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Introduction

+We further conduct a personalized design generation exercise.
+We randomly select an internal consumer and use the predictor model to estimate his choice probabilities, termed personalized popularity labels.
+We use these personalized labels to re-train the general advanced model.
+This personalized CcGAN is used to generate new templates tailored to the consumer's preferences.
+The personalized CcGAN outperforms the general CcGANs, demonstrating our model’s capability of conducting personalized design generation.

+Our study bridges quantitative marketing research with generative AI advancements.
+While marketing literature has focused on understanding consumer preferences to guide human designers \citep{Hauser1988Clausing, Griffin1993}, and computer science has developed generative capabilities without systematic preference integration \citep{brock2018large}, our work merges these approaches to create a framework that is both generative and preference-aware.
+This integration enables product design processes to be data-driven, automated, and consumer-centric, establishing a new paradigm that transforms how firms make product design decisions.

-Managerially, our work provides an automated product design solution for firms, which is especially valuable for smaller start-up firms that face cold-start problems and budget constraints.
-Firms have internal data on their existing product designs and the choices of consumers among the existing products.
-Our framework enables firms to further incorporate product design ideas and consumer tastes from external websites in a systematic, scalable, and cost-effective way.
-The proposed design process can also dynamically evolve as more internal and external data are incorporated as inputs, which enables the firms to rapidly respond to consumer demand shifts.
+Managerially, our work offers an automated product design solution that is particularly beneficial for smaller start-up firms facing cold-start issues and budget constraints.
+Firms typically possess internal data regarding their existing product designs and consumer choices.
+Our framework allows them to systematically, scalably, and cost-effectively integrate product design ideas and consumer preferences from external websites.
+It also dynamically evolves as more internal and external data are incorporated, enabling firms to quickly adapt to shifts in consumer demand.